nathanbraun/nathanbraun-com/content/draft/capitalism-agi.md

 >
 > \- Michael Munger

-> Capitalism is a prion; it turns basically everything it touches into
-> capitalism.
-Some people see that as a conspiracy or plot to take over the
-> world; the prion only sees other proteins that would be more effective at
-> reproducing capitalism if they were themselves capitalism.
->
-> \- Patrick McKenzie

 One reason I'm skeptical about AI doom because we're already living among massively powerful "non-aligned" systems.

 Two examples:
-- evolution, i.e. the system by which genetic material makes copies of itself
+- *evolution*, i.e. the system by which genetic material makes copies of itself
-- the system of capitalism/markets/profit and loss, i.e. a ruthlessly efficient engine for transporting resources (and labor) from lower to higher values.
+- *capitalism*, the system of markets and profit and loss, i.e. a ruthlessly efficient engine for transporting resources (and labor) from lower to higher values.

 Both, like the super AGI that doomers fear:
 - are impossible to stop and extremely difficult to reliably control.